DioNizzio/ParryAndStrike/README.md

 # SeriousGame
-This game is a serious 2D game with the objective of teaching how to duel with longswords in HEMA, Historic European Martial Arts.
-With this in mind, the game purpose is to teach some basic moves (striking and parrying) and predicting them.
+This game is a strategic 2D game designed to teach players the fundamental principles and techniques of longsword dueling in HEMA.
+The players will assume the role of duelists, challenging a bot, using skills representing various longsword moves, guards and stances.
+The objective is to defeat the bot in a simulated duel while learning how to use said principles and techniques.